 To see this, consider the phenomenon of persistent over-confidence (\cite{hoffman2017worker}, \cite{heidhues2018unrealistic}).
-Suppose that the state of the world comprises the DM's ability and the ability of his teammate, where both could be high or low.
-In the current setting, persistent over-confidence occurs when the DM never guesses the state where his ability is low, and thus behaves as if he always believes he has high ability and only updates his belief about his teammate's ability, even after observing a large sequence of bad team performance.
-Similarly, other systematic learning biases could also be modeled as the individual ignoring some states of the world.\footnote{I provide two examples with the availability heuristic in Section~\ref{sec:definition} and inattentive learning in Section~\ref{section:discussion}.} Such ignorant behavior could be optimal in big worlds when $\frac{N}{M}$ is bounded away from $0$, but in small worlds, the DM would eventually realize he has a low ability.
+Suppose that the state of the world comprises the DM's ability and the ability of his teammate, where both could be high or low, and the DM observes team performances as signals.
+In the current setting, persistent over-confidence occurs when the DM never guesses the states where his ability is low, and thus behaves as if he always believes he has high ability and only updates his belief about his teammate's ability, even after observing a large sequence of bad team performance.
+This paper suggests that such ignorance behavior is more prominent when relative complexity is large, especially when the ignored state is a priori unlikely, or when information supporting that state is weak.
+I also show that even if the states and information structures are symmetric, ignorance is optimal in environments where it is difficult to learn, for example when signals are noisy or when the state space is large.

 Last, I analyze whether disagreements are persistent in small and big worlds.
-As learning behaviors are close to the Bayesian model in small worlds, intuitively individuals would always eventually agree with each other as they almost always make the same guess asymptotically.
-In contrast, in big worlds, because individuals with different prior beliefs and/or cognitive ability adopt different optimal learning mechanisms and could ignore different states, they could disagree with each other even after receiving the same infinite sequence of public information.
+As asymptotic behaviors are close to the Bayesian model in small worlds, intuitively individuals would always eventually agree with each other and make the same guesses.
+In contrast, in big worlds, because individuals with different prior beliefs and/or cognitive ability adopt different optimal learning mechanisms and could ignore different states, they could disagree with each other with probability $1$ even after receiving the same infinite sequence of public information.
 For example, after observing a large sequence of bad team performance, two individuals with persistent over-confidence would disagree on the assessment of their abilities: they ignore the states where their ability is low and attribute the bad performance to the other person.
 Moreover, I show a novel driving force of disagreement: even when two individuals have the same prior beliefs and observe the same infinite sequence of public signals with no uncertainties in signal structures, they could eventually disagree with each other when they have different levels of cognitive ability $M$.